gausec/BIOL7880/CourseProjects/IntroToPython3/Python3-Scripts&Variables.md

-# Intro to writing Python3 scripts and creating variables
+# Intro to writing Python3 scripts and creating variables in the command line

 ## Instructions:
 In Bioinformatics_Spring_2023 on the lab machine, please create a subdirectory using your lastname_firstname.
 Then under this subdirectory, please create a subdirectory “HW4”.